mikeking214/mikeking214.github.io/_posts/2013-12-22-learn-latex.md

 {\huge text} % huge font size
 {% endhighlight %}

 As seen above, using a percent symbol begins a comment, which should be used to describe your code to make it more clear and easier to understand later.
-Everything that follows the % on a line of code will not be printed when the document is compiled.
+Everything that follows the `%` on a line of code will not be printed when the document is compiled.
 I recommend using them when inserting commands that are not clear and you may forget later, or to mark sections of text for easy navigation of long documents.
 Comments are also a good tool for debugging, by "commenting out" some lines rather than deleting them.

-{% highlight latex %}
+{% highlight tex %}
 % \begin{figure}
 %	\includegraphics[width=4in]{boat.jpg}
 % \end{figure}
 {% endhighlight %}

 All documents will require some preamble code to set up things like document type, author, title, date, fonts, colors, symbols and any packages you want to use.
-This will all be defined at the top of your code, before the \begin{document} tag.
+This will all be defined at the top of your code, before the `\begin{document}` tag.
 Document class is what always goes first and defines the type of document you are creating, which can be either an article, report, letter, book, proc, or slides.
 Modifiers can be added to some commands that specify details like font size, paper size, double-sided, or a titlepage.
-These are added between [] brackets inside the command like this:
+These are added between `[]` brackets inside the command like this:

-{% highlight latex %}
+{% highlight tex %}
 \documentclass[12pt, letterpaper]{article}
 {% endhighlight %}

 If your document has a title, author, or specific date, you can define it like this in the preamble:

-{% highlight latex %}
+{% highlight tex %}
 \title{My First \LaTeX{} Document}
 \author{My Name}
 \date{\today}